Luca Visentini: European Trade Union Confederation, 2011–2022

 Visentini was elected as ETUC Confederal Secretary at the 12th ETUC Congress in Athens in May 2011.
 His responsibilities included: Collective bargaining and wage policy; Migration and mobility; Education and training; EU budget, structural funds, economic and social cohesion, regional policy; IRTUCs and the EURES Network.

-He took part and coordinated workers’ group activities in the European Social Fund Committee; Structured Dialogue for the European Structural and Investment Funds; Advisory Committee for Free Movement of Workers; Directors General Committee for Vocational Education and Training; Advisory Committee for Vocational Education and Training; and Integration Forum for Migrants.

-Since the ETUC Congress in Paris (October 2015), following his election as ETUC General Secretary, he has also been General Secretary of PERC (Pan-European Regional Council), the ITUC regional organisation representing trade unions across the whole European continent.

-He was re-elected as General Secretary of the ETUC at Congress in Vienna, in May 2019.
+In October 2015, he was elected as ETUC General Secretary.
+He was re-elected at the Congress in Vienna, in May 2019.

 International Trade Union Confederation, 2022–2023

 Luca Visentini was elected as ITUC General Secretary at the 5th ITUC World Congress in Melbourne, Australia, 17–22 November 2022.
+He was suspended a month later, following his arrest in connection with the Qatar corruption scandal at the European Parliament.
+He was dismissed on 11 March 2023 for having accepted funds from Antonio Panzeri.

 Arrest

 In December 2022, just days after being elected as General Secretary of ITUC, Visentini was arrested as part of the Qatar corruption scandal at the European Parliament in which Qatar had allegedly paid large sums of cash for influence at the European Parliament.
 After two days in custody, Visentini was conditionally released.